|

 Xinyue XU

-I am currently a PhD candidate at The Hong Kong University of Science and Technology, working under the supervision of Prof. Xiaomeng Li
+I am currently a PhD student at The Hong Kong University of Science and Technology, working under the supervision of Prof. Xiaomeng Li.

 Prior to this, I earned my Bachelor degree (with Honours) from The Australian National University,